Atlantic Personnel Selection

 Throughout my career, I had the chance to work with many undergraduate and graduate students.
-If you are interested in doing an Honours' thesis, a Master, or PhD under my supervision, do not hesitate to contact me.
-I have also taught courses in Human Resource Management, Staffing & Selection, Assessment, Training & Development, Talent Management, or Group Processes.
+If you are interested in doing an Honours' thesis, a Master's, or PhD under my supervision, do not hesitate to contact me.
+I have also taught courses in Personnel Psychology, Human Resource Management, Staffing & Selection, Assessment, Training & Development, Talent Management, or Group Processes.